Planning under non-rational perception of uncertain spatial costs: CPT-planner parameter adaptation

 \section{CPT-planner parameter adaptation}

-In this section, we describe an algorithm that can adapt the CPT parameters of the CPT planner to approximate arbitrary paths in the environment.
-By doing so, we aim to evaluate the expressive power of the CPT planner or its capability to approximate single and arbitrary paths in the environment versus other approaches which which use different risk perception models.
+In this section, we theoretically compare CPT value function with other risk perception functions and we describe an algorithm that can adapt the CPT parameters of the planner to approximate arbitrary paths in the environment.
+By doing so, we aim to evaluate the expressive power of the CPT risk perception model, both theoretically and in a motion planner by comparing its capability to approximate single and arbitrary paths in the environment versus other approaches using different risk perception models.

 If successful, this method could be used as a first ingredient in a larger scheme aimed at learning the risk function of a human decision maker\footnote{Just for offline planning, or in situations where the human does not update the environment online as new information is found.} using techniques such as inverse reinforcement learning (IRL).
 We recall that IRL requires either discrete state and action spaces or, if carried out over infinite-dimensional state and action spaces, a class of parameterized functions that can be used to approximate system outputs.
 Since our planning problem is defined over a continuous state and action space, the class of CPT planners for a parameter set could play the role of a function approximation class required to apply IRL.
 Then, as is done in IRL, a larger collection of path examples can used to learn the best weighted combination of specific CPT planners in the class.
 While certainly of interest, this IRL question is out of the scope of this work, and we just focus on analyzing the expressive power of the proposed class of CPT planners.
 Having a good expressive power is a necessary prerequisite for the class of CPT planners to constitute a viable function approximation class.
+Firstly, we will define the notion of expressiveness and compare the expressiveness risk perception models from a theoretical point of view.
+Next, we will describe an approach to compare expressiveness in a path planning setting using SPSA.